How to create a remote assessment

 Depending on the choices of your faculty, some assessments might still need take place fully remotely.

 This page contains advice on how to create remote assessments/the remote part of hybrid exams.
 Follow the steps in the reading list below.

 Table of contents and links to related pages

 - Hybrid written exams: choose the optimal combination of on-campus and remote assessment for your course.

 - Read the eight guidelines for remote assessment

-- Follow the decision tree: How to switch to remote assessment?
+- Follow the decision tree: How to create a remote assessment?

 Choose your remote assessment type